-Summer Ensor, MS, CCC-SLP Audience: Speech-Language Pathologists
+Summer Ensor, MS, CCC-SLP Audience: SLPs Mobile Bay I-II

 This session will provide an overall crash course into feeding and swallowing in infants and toddlers.
-Throughout this session, the speaker will review overall infant/toddler head and neck anatomy/physiology, major differences from adult anatomy/physiology, and the problems that can occur related to swallowing.
-Based upon these problems, as well as feeding "red flags", the speaker will provide examples of reasons to refer out for additional evaluations for feeding and swallowing, as well as how to educate caregivers about the additional referral.
+Throughout this Printable schedule updated 10-19-24 session, the speaker will review overall infant/toddler head and neck anatomy/physiology, major differences from adult anatomy/physiology, and the problems that can occur related to swallowing.
+Based upon these problems, as well as feeding "red flags," the speaker will provide examples of reasons to refer out for additional evaluations for feeding and swallowing, as well as how to educate caregivers about the additional referral.
 This presentation will also touch on picky eaters/eating, the differences between picky eating and problem feeding, and the overall need for additional referrals.
+OBJECTIVES - Participants will be able to: